-Heather Fleming sings soprano in the prestigious Parish Choir of St. John’s Anglican Church in Elora and also in the renowned Elora Festival Singers, both directed by Noel Edison.
+Heather Fleming sings in the prestigious Parish Choir of St. John’s Anglican Church in Elora and also in the renowned Elora Festival Singers, both directed by Noel Edison.
 She is one of Arcady’s most prominent performers and has been a part of a dozen recordings.
 Heather has worked with some of the world’s finest conductors in cities across Canada and the USA as well as in Germany, Greece, and England.
 Heather was also featured on TVOntario’s On Stage at Studio 2 playing music of Ronald Beckett and also appeared on Breakfast Television with the Elora Festival Singers.
 Heather has been a vocal coach, guest clinician and soloist for various ensembles.
-She has been teaching voice, recorder, and theory since 1999 and conveys her enthusiasm, creativity and love of music to her students, many of whom are high achievers in RCM exams and music festivals across south western Ontario.
 Heather earned her B.Mus at Wilfrid Laurier University, studying recorder with Shannon Purves-Smith, performing in the Chapel Choir directed by Jan Overduin and in the Baroque Ensemble under Michael Purves-Smith.
-She studied voice with Ronald Beckett and is currently serving as President of the Board of Directors for Arcady.
+She currently serves as President of the Board of Directors for Arcady.

 Nicole Stellino is a mezzo soprano, living in Burlington Ontario.
 She is an active performer in the GTA, versed in opera, concert and musical theatre repertoire.
 Nicole has performed several operatic roles, including the role of Hermia in the Halifax Summer Opera Workshop production of Britten’s A Midsummer Night’s Dream.
 Recent performances include an appearance as a featured soloist in “A Little Night Music”, a farewell concert for pianist Eran Rozenszajn, and the Merriam Music faculty concert.
 Nicole is an experienced vocal teacher, with a full and thriving studio.